 This seems like a simple question, but the answer isn’t.
-Yes, technically lawsuits against Google Nest are possible, but no you likely can’t file one if you are their customer.
-Most service providers, even home security providers, have special language in their contracts that prohibit their customers (you, in this case) from suing them if something goes wrong.
+Technically, lawsuits against Google Nest are possible, but you likely can’t file one if you are a customer.
+Most service providers, even home security providers, have special language in their contracts that prohibit customers from suing them if something goes wrong.

-But, that doesn’t mean you are left hanging.
-You can file a lawsuit against Google Nest in small claims court or use consumer arbitration.
+That doesn’t mean you are left hanging.
+You can file a lawsuit against Google Nest in small claims court or file for binding consumer arbitration.

-We are biased, but consumer arbitration is a much easier, more convenient way to make Google Nest accountable when they make a mistake.
+Consumer arbitration is a much easier and more convenient way to hold Google Nest accountable when the company makes a mistake.

-A class action lawsuit is a type of legal suit taken by a group, or class, or people who all have the same issue with the company.
-If a big enough group has the same issue, they can start a lawsuit which allows other people who have the same issue to join.
+A class action lawsuit is a type of legal suit filed by a group called a class.
+If a large enough class has the same issue, class members can start a lawsuit that allows other people who have the same issue to join.

-The problem is, the wording in your contract as a customer of Google Nest prohibits you from joining an ongoing class action lawsuit or starting one yourself.
+As a customer of Google Nest, the problem is the wording in your contract prohibits you from joining an ongoing class action lawsuit or starting one yourself.

-Here at FairShake, we are reinventing the Google Nest lawsuit process.
-Complaints against the company are lodged regularly and they typically have to do with the same issues, and many consumers want to know what legal rights they have when they have Google Nest issues.
+Here at FairShake, we have reinvent the Google Nest lawsuit process.
+Complaints against the company are lodged regularly and they typically have to do with the same issues.

-Rather than trying for the class action lawsuit, which isn’t always successful, and isn’t even an option for most customers, let us help.
-We will file a personalized legal document against them and help guide you through the next steps.
+Rather than trying to file or join a class action lawsuit, allow FairShake to file a personalized legal document against Google Nest, and then help guide you through the next steps.

 There are a lot of ways you can file a claim against Google Nest for common issues.
 Many people, for example, lodge official complaints with the BBB so that others are made aware of what problem was caused and what was (or, in most cases, wasn’t) done to fix it.
 If the issue is financial, you can always file a dispute with your bank.